lightvector/KataGo/README.md

 Research and experimentation with self-play training in Go.
 Contains a working implementation of AlphaZero-like training with a lot of modifications and enhancements, as well as a GTP engine that can run using neural nets trained via that process.
 Due to these enhancements, early training is immensely faster - self-play with a only few GPUs for between one day and several days (depending on your GPUs) should already be sufficient to reach somewhere in the range of strong-kyu up to mid-dan strength on the full 19x19 board.

 I'll be releasing a paper shortly describing the major techniques used in KataGo.
 Many thanks to [Jane Street](https://www.janestreet.com/) for providing the computation power necessary to do a real run (as well as numerous many smaller testing runs).
 As described in the paper, although it was nowhere near as long as a "full" run, it still achieved close to LZ130 strength before it was halted.
 Models and training data from the run should also be available for download soon.

 I hope to do more experiments at some point in the future and maybe some longer and even better runs testing out many more of the new ideas from LC0 and others that have surfaced in the last few months.

-KataGo also supports Japanese rules self-play training, including the sharper granularity of scoring, and *including* details like "no points in seki" and "bent-four-in-the-corner is dead even if there are unremovable ko threats".
-At least in theory, under KataGo's formalization of Japanese-like self-play rules, a neural net should learn all of these things.
-Many short internal test runs successfully trained neural nets did observe them behaving consistent with Japanese rules, but it was not fully tested, since Japanese rules training was turned off in later and longer runs to reduce the complexity of moving parts for the paper.
+KataGo also in theory supports Japanese rules self-play training, *including* details like "no points in seki" and "bent-four-in-the-corner is dead even if there are unremovable ko threats".
+Many short internal test runs did observe neural nets trained with these rules behaving consistent with learning Japanese rules, but it was not fully tested, since Japanese rules training was turned off in later and longer runs to reduce the complexity of moving parts for the paper.
 I hope to revisit this in the future.

+### Notes and License
 This repo is essentially a continuation of https://github.com/lightvector/GoNN but has a lot of changes that in all likelihood break backwards compatibility, so it's being uploaded here as a separate repo.
 This also leaves the old repo intact to continue as a showcase of the many earlier experiments performed there and described in the readme for its main page.

 See LICENSE for the software license for this repo.
 License aside, informally, if do you successfully use any of the code or any wacky ideas explored in this repo in your own neural nets or to run any of your own experiments, I (lightvector) would to love hear about it and/or might also appreciate a casual acknowledgement where appropriate.
 Yay.

 ### Compiling the GTP engine and/or most of the self-play framework:
-There is an implementation of MCTS in this repo along with a GTP engine and an simple SGF command-line analyis tool backed by the MCTS engine.
-Once compiled, they should work with any of the neural nets from KataGo that you can download from TODO.
+There is an implementation of MCTS in this repo along with a GTP engine and an simple SGF command-line analysis tool backed by the MCTS engine.
+Once compiled, they should work with any of the neural nets from KataGo that you can download from the releases page (TODO these will be uploaded shortly).
 Along with most of the self-play framework, all of this is written in C++.

    * Requirements
       * CMake with a minimum version of 3.12.3 (https://cmake.org/download/)